The structure of the Curriculum Vitae

 - Do not forget the place, date, and signature in your CV.

-Categories in the Resume
+Categories in the Curriculum Vitae

 There should not be too many sub-items under a heading.
 A category that contains ten sub-items is confusing.
 It would be best if you did not skip the content.
 For example, two different courses should be under the same heading, even if there is a leap of a few years in between.